FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

     - the `font-awesome` option should remain
 - delete/uninstall: expect no errors
     - use wp-cli to ensure that the `font-awesome` option has been deleted
-- with Use a Kit settings
+- with Use CDN settings
     - activate `theme-alpha`, `plugin-beta`, `plugin-delta`, `plugin-eta`, `plugin-gamma`, and `plugin-zeta`
     - expect to see all of their preferences listed on the Troubleshoot page
       - Especially, look for `plugin-gamma` and `plugin-delta` outputs in all three contexts: front end, admin, login